Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 sudo crontab -e

-Add daily backup at 2 AM:
+Add a daily backup at 2 AM:

 0 2 * * * /opt/odoo/backup.sh